RosboneMako/MakoMiniD/README.md

 to create a stereo delay effect.
 Ducking will hold down the delay volume while playing and increase it when not playing.

-Modulation effect #1 can be placed in the delays wet mix allowing for some interesting things like a fifth note chorus on the delay only.

 REVERB BLOCK<br/>
 ------------------------------------------------------------------
 MMD has a very simplistic reverb based on 16 different delays being